DevotionGeo/laravel4-starter-kit/readme.md

-# Please don't send any PR's as i'm not accepting them at this moment!

----

 ## Laravel 4 - Starter Kit

+Forked from [https://github.com/brunogaspar/laravel-starter-kit](https://github.com/brunogaspar/laravel-starter-kit) for laravel 4.0.x but maintained by me onwards..

 This is a Laravel 4 Starter Kit and it will help you getting started with Laravel 4.

-It includes examples on how to use the framework itself and how to use some packages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.
+It includes examples on how to use the framework itself.

 -----

 ## Included goodies

-* Twitter Bootstrap 2.3.2
+* Twitter Bootstrap 3.3.x
 * jQuery 1.10.2
 * Custom CLI Installer
 * Custom Error Pages: